rust-lang/leadership-council/README.md

 The Council may create additional streams for specific projects.
 Consult the stream list for any that start with "council".

 There are several private streams reserved for topics that must be kept private.
-See the [private decision guidelines][private-decision] for the types of discussions that may need to be private.
+See the [private decision guidelines][private-decisions] for the types of discussions that may need to be private.
 Council members should avoid the private channels unless absolutely necessary.
 These channels are:

 * `#council/private` — Private discussions among the council.
 * `#council-mods-private` — Private discussions involving both the council and moderation teams.